 Learning Objectives

-The 2025 Making a Difference in Infectious Diseases Conference will feature 8 plenary sessions, 8 application-based workshops, a keynote address, and an interactive meet-the-professors session.
+The 2026 MAD-ID/SIDP Annual Meeting will feature 9 plenary sessions, 8 application-based workshops, and a keynote address.
+In addition to this, there will be 2 optional pre-meeting workshops.
 Individual sessions will each address at least three specific learning objectives.
 The overall learning experience is designed to achieve the following global learning objectives:

 -